 by John Brown

-If you were driving a car which cyclist would grab your attention first?
+If you were driving a car, which cyclist would grab your attention first?

-The most visible color available is high visibility (hi-vis) yellow.
+The most visible color available is high-visibility (hi-vis) yellow.

-Lights that make you visible and noticed
+Lights that make you visible and noticeable

 Position

-When making a lane change, signal your turn and making eye contact with those you are approaching.
+When making a lane change, signal your turn and make eye contact with those you are approaching.

 Signal